tokenanalyst/blockchain-rpc/README.md

 }
 ```

-## Example: Catch up from block zero
+## Example: Catch up bitcoin from block zero

 This example makes use of the EnvConfig import, which automatically configures RPC via ENV flags exported in the shell.
-The environment flags for it are BLOCKCHAIN_RPC_HOSTS, BLOCKCHAIN_RPC_USERNAME, BLOCKCHAIN_RPC_PASSWORD.
+The environment flags for it are `BLOCKCHAIN_RPC_HOSTS`, `BLOCKCHAIN_RPC_USERNAME`, `BLOCKCHAIN_RPC_PASSWORD`.

 ```scala
 package io.tokenanalyst.blockchainrpc.examples.ethereum